thanghoang/GaitAuth/README.md

 # Citing

-Any use of this implementation and dataset should cite the following paper:
+Any use of this implementation and dataset should cite our paper according to the following format:

 ``
 Hoang, T., Choi, D. and Nguyen, T., On the instability of sensor orientation in gait verification on mobile phone.
-In12th IEE E International Joint Conference on e-Business and Telecommunications (ICETE), 4 (2015): 148-159.
+In 12th IEE E International Joint Conference on e-Business and Telecommunications (ICETE), 4 (2015): 148-159.
 ``

 # Further Information